 As a professional communicator, I used to be surprised by how often smart people would miss an obvious point I was making.
 I imagine I am not alone in this.

-But I get it now – A core element of our coaching focuses on the idea that there is a difference between what people will see and hear vs. what they will conclude.
+But I get it now – A core element of our effective communication training focuses on the idea that there is a difference between what people will see and hear vs. what they will conclude.
 Modern brain science shows that part of the brain (primarily in the left hemisphere) is very good at seeing what something IS, and another part (primarily in the right hemisphere) is specialized to understand what something MEANS.
 And these two areas do not always talk to each other well.

 One of the best ways to think about this comes from an odd place – the Dungeon Masters Guide, 5thedition, from the now resurgent game of Dungeons and Dragons (yes, I play D&D, don’t hate.)